 - Be present- hope is all around us.
 There are always examples of people that are doing good things despite the challenges in the world.
 Sometimes just noticing hope in other people can make us feel more hopeful about our own lives.
 Last week, we formally celebrated students who model hope as a character strength.
 These students were chosen by their peers as people that contribute an optimistic and hopeful perspective to our community.

 - Teach effective goal-setting strategies.
-Some teachers at St Andrew's are using Psychology Professor, Gabrielle Oettingen's WOOP goal-setting framework as an effective way to set and track realistic goals.
+Some teachers at St Andrew's are using Psychology Professor, Gabriele Oettingen's WOOP goal-setting framework as an effective way to set and track realistic goals.
 You can read more about this here.

 - Remind young people that setbacks, challenges, and disappointments are a normal part of life.
 We should expect and plan for these.
 Let children know that you trust their ability to cope through adversity through providing them opportunities to be agentic.
 As French philosopher Albert Camus reminds us, "There is no sun without shadow, and it is essential to know the night".